Climate change in Australia

-Climate change also has diverse implications for Australia's economy, agriculture and public health.
+Climate change also has diverse implications for Australia's economy, its agriculture and public health.
 Projected impacts include more severe floods, droughts, and cyclones.
 Furthermore, Australia's population is highly concentrated in coastal areas at risk from rising sea levels, and existing pressures on water supply will be exacerbated.
 The exposure of Indigenous Australians to climate change impacts is exacerbated by existing socio-economic disadvantages which are linked to colonial and post-colonial marginalisation.
 The communities most affected by climate changes are those in the North where Aboriginal and Torres Strait Islander people make up 30% of the population.
 Aboriginal and Torres Strait Islander communities located in the coastal north are the most disadvantaged due to social and economic issues and their reliance on traditional land for food, culture, and health.
 This has raised the question for many community members in these areas, "Should we stay or move away?"

 Australia is also a contributor to climate change, with its greenhouse gas emissions per capita above the world average.
 The country is highly reliant on coal and other fossil fuels, although renewable energy coverage is increasing.
-National mitigation efforts include a commitment to achieving net zero emissions by 2050 under the Paris Agreement, although Australia has repeatedly ranked poorly in the Climate Change Performance Index and other international rankings for its climate targets and implementation.
-Adaptation can be performed at national and local levels and was identified as a priority for Australia in the 2007 Garnaut Review.
+National climate change mitigation efforts include a commitment to achieving net zero emissions by 2050 under the Paris Agreement, although Australia has repeatedly ranked poorly in the Climate Change Performance Index and other international rankings for its climate targets and implementation.
+Climate change adaptation can be performed at national and local levels and was identified as a priority for Australia in the 2007 Garnaut Review.

-Climate change has been a divisive or politicised issue in Australian politics since the 2000s, which has contributed to successive governments implementing and repealing climate change policies, such as carbon pricing.
+Climate change has been a divisive or politicised issue in Australian politics since the 2000s, contributing to successive governments implementing and repealing mitigation policies such as carbon pricing.
 Some Australian media outlets have promoted climate misinformation.
-The issue has sparked protests in support of climate change policies, including some of the largest demonstrations in Australia's history.
+The issue has sparked protests in support of climate change policies, including some of the largest demonstrations and school strikes in Australia's history.